SYMP 0001. PRE-HEALTH SYMPOSIUM. (1 Credit)

 SYMP 0007.
 FIRST YEAR RESEARCH EXPERIENCE.
 (1 Credit)

-This one-credit (pass/fail) Manresa Symposium explores the relationship between the theoretical and practical experiences of Jesuit education and social justice.
-We fuse interactive discussions with service-related initiatives.
-The symposium grows out of the collaboration between Manresa faculty, Jesuit-in-residence house master, residential life staff, Office of Mission Integration and Planning, and its Dorothy Day Center for Service and Justice.
-Both on and off-campus, this symposium emphasizes respectful dialogue, reflection, and action in the Jesuit educational tradition.
-All readings, materials, and services are provided at no charge to students.
+The one-credit (pass/fail) Manresa Symposium explores the relationship between Jesuit education and experiences of Community-Engaged Learning (CEL).
+The Symposium highlights the collaboration between Manresa faculty, Jesuit-in-residence house master, residence hall staff, Office of Mission Integration and Planning and its Center for Community-Engaged Learning, and Bronx community partners.
+Both on and off-campus, the Symposium emphasizes respectful dialogue, solidarity, reflection, and critically informed action in the Jesuit educational tradition.
+All readings, materials, and services are provided at no charge.
 The Symposium is open to FCRH and Gabelli Manresa students.

 SYMP 0009.
 BIG DATA.
 (1 Credit)